Modern Slavery Act Transparency Statement for the Autovista Group

 We ensure that all staff working for us are engaged in accordance with the law.
 We undertake right to work checks on all direct employees prior to them commencing their employment.
 This includes checking, where applicable, that the employee has a valid work visa and is of an appropriate age to work.

 In addition, all staff who have any concerns that modern slavery may be occurring in any part of our organisation or supply chains are required (through clear reporting lines) to notify senior management so that the issue can be escalated appropriately and addressed effectively.
 We have processes and policies in place to protect whistleblowers and their anonymity.
-These processes and policies are reviewed annually with a view to increasing their effectiveness.
+These processes and policies are reviewed annually to check that they are still current and with a view to increasing their effectiveness.
+In 2022, we also launched a new anonymous whistleblowing application, which is a safe, secure, anonymous and confidential way in which staff can communicate misconduct, including in relation to modern slavery matters.
+The aim of this is to encourage transparency and reporting by making it simple to report and at the same time protecting the anonymity of whistleblowers.
+In accordance with the Group's Whistleblowing Policy, staff can also raise concerns with our People and Performance Team, our General Counsel or our Chief Risk Officer in confidence to discuss any wrongdoing.
 We also host employee forums, which promote transparency and offer employees another route to raise any concerns they may have.

 Our Values

-Trust, Integrity, Innovation, Openness, Respect and Inclusion: these are the values that underpin the culture at Autovista Group.
+Trust, Integrity, Innovation, Openness, Respect and Inclusion: these are the values that underpin our culture at Autovista Group.
 These values are core to all that we do as a business and they set the tone for how we treat each other, our customers, suppliers, stakeholders and third parties.
 We talk in detail about our values and how they are reflected in practice on our corporate website and we have a page on our Group’s staff intranet dedicated to our values.

 Awareness